PDF417/pdf417-ios/README.md

 For example, the scanning technology usually gives results very fast after the user places the device's camera in the expected way above the scanned object.
 This means a progress bar for the scan is not particularly useful to the user.
 The majority of time the user spends on positioning the device's camera correctly.
 That's just an example which demonstrates careful decision making behind default camera overlay view.

-Both PhotoPay and PhotoPayArc demo projects in your development packages contain `PPCameraOverlayViewController` class, an example of custom overlay view implementation.
+PhotoPay demo project in your development package contain `PPCameraOverlayViewController` class, an example of custom overlay view implementation.

 ### <a name="0501"></a> Initialization